-Filings by United Date Filed
+Date Filed

-Current Report on Form 8-K November 6, 2017
+November 6, 2017

-Current Report on Form 8-K November 13, 2017
+November 13, 2017

 The SEC file number is 1-6033 for UAL and 1-10323 for United.

 We incorporate by reference additional documents that we may file with the SEC under Sections 13(a), 13(c), 14 or 15(d) of the Exchange Act (excluding any information that has been "furnished" but not "filed" for purposes of the Exchange Act) between the date of this prospectus and the termination of the offering of securities under this prospectus.
 These documents include our periodic reports, such as Annual Reports on Form 10-K, Quarterly Reports on Form 10-Q and Current Reports on Form 8-K, as well as our proxy statements.